infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/take-off-and-initial-climb.md

 Step 1

-: Set 50% N1, this allows the engines to stablize and prevent assymetric thrust
+: Set 50% N1, this allows the engines to stabilize and prevent asymmetric thrust